canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q2/QuestionText.md

 The `Car` class you are given has the following items:

-- A `Car` class name
-- An empty `Car` constructor

-You must add the following items to the class:

 - Attributes:
     - A `String` called **colour**
     - An `int` called **horsePower**